jesseleite/caravel/README.md

 # Caravel

 **DISCLAIMER: This is a work in progress!
-Use at your own risk!
-When I am mostly happy with implementation, I will tag a version.
-Suggestions welcome :)**
+Use at your own risk!**

-A lightweight CMS built on Laravel.
-Yes, another CMS :/

-The goal of this CMS is to be super light and easy to implement, while giving you full control of Laravel's toolset.
-It can be added to an existing Laravel app, or installed into a fresh Laravel installation for standalone use.
-It hooks into your Eloquent Models and automatically generates resourceful routes and views for basic CRUD management.
+A lightweight CRUD layer built on Laravel, for when a CMS is overkill.
+Great for prototyping, but highly extendable.
+It hooks into your Eloquent Models and automatically generates restful resource routes and views for basic CRUD management.
 Bring your own authentication, view customizations, field types, etc.  [View a quick demo here.](http://recordit.co/hxPb7nh3RD)

 - [Installation](#installation)
 - [Field Configuration](#field-configuration)